Knowledgeable Divorce Attorneys in San Antonio

 Although marriage begins with love and hope, sadly, it is becoming more and more common for marriages to end in divorce.
 Over 50 percent of first-time marriages, 65 percent of second marriages, and almost 75 percent of third marriages end in divorce.
 It is painful and confusing enough without having to go through it alone and unprepared.
 You need an experienced and knowledgeable firm to protect you and what’s most important – your family.

 Anyone can claim to fight for you, but you need to know how to fight if you want to maximize your chances of success and protecting your rights.
-Generally, there are three main topics that will be handled during your divorce:
+Generally, three main topics will be handled during your divorce:

 - Dividing assets and money earned during the marriage